 Attorney Ariella Nasuti is the owner of Maine-based Ariella Nasuti Consulting, LLC.
 She represents municipal, social justice, environmental, foundation, higher education, healthcare, basic needs, legal aid, Pre-K-12, charter school, workforce development, early childhood intervention, LGBTQ+, animal welfare, veterans services, library, faith-based, supportive housing, and museum clients.
-Ariella provides compliance advice, grant writing and stewardship services, as well as counsel regarding nonprofit governance, fund accounting, placemaking initiatives, HR, program scaling, evaluation, planned giving, P3 collaborations, and equity / diversity matters.
-Learn more about the funders she has been privileged to work with here.
+Ariella provides compliance advice, grant writing and stewardship services, as well as counsel regarding legacy giving, nonprofit governance, fund accounting, placemaking initiatives, HR, program scaling, evaluation, P3 collaborations, and equity / diversity matters.
+Learn more about the institutional funders she has been privileged to work with here.

 With respect to development, Ariella has crafted, submitted, and administered federal, state, corporate, and private foundation grants totaling $150 million.
-She has served on numerous advancement teams, drafting planned giving instruments, securing leadership gifts, and overseeing capital construction, legacy giving, and restricted endowment campaigns.
+She has served on numerous advancement teams, drafting planned giving instruments, securing and managing leadership gifts, and overseeing capital construction, legacy giving, and restricted endowment campaigns.

 When not working, Ariella can be found kayaking, tending her organic garden, or researching her next novel author website.